 Antennas, Aerials, Satellite Dishes and Solar Panels

 6.27 No antennas or aerials shall be allowed.
 Television dishes shall be allowed under the condition that they are under 36” in diameter and screened from view of the street and adjacent lot owners.
-Ham radios and other communication equipment may be allowed on a case-by-case basis with prior written approval from the ARB.
+Ham radios and other communication equipment may be allowed on a case-by-case basis with prior written approval from the ARC.
 All solar panels shall be limited to the rear roofs of residence or other areas of the rear of the property not visible from the front of the property or roadway.

 Driveways

-6.28 Driveways within 100 feet of all front lot lines shall be constructed of concrete or brick.
-They shall be at least 15 feet in width.
+6.28 Driveways within 100 feet of all front lot lines shall be constructed of concrete, pavers, or brick.
+They shall be at least 12 feet in width with an apron where the driveway meets the street.

 Roofs

 6.29 Any asphalt type roof shingles must be dimensional shingle.
 All roofs shall be constructed with a pitch of at least 6 to 12, except for porches or dormers which may have a lesser pitch.
-Any exceptions to this roof pitch shall be subject to the strict review and approval of the ARB.
+Any exceptions to this roof pitch shall be subject to the strict review and approval of the ARC.

 Siding